-A combination of pre-booked time slots and holding bays will be used to control public vehicle access to the site.
+A combination of pre-booked time slots and queuing lane will be used to control public vehicle access to the site.
 A sufficient number of loading bays is provided, based on the maximum capacity of each time slot.
-Operational vehicle movements are likely to be typically limited to three to four transfers to and from the Pixash depot, and street cleansing vehicles accessing the site.
+Operational vehicle movements are likely to be typically limited to four to six transfers to and from the Pixash depot.
+There will also be street cleansing vehicles accessing the site.